-Mom sustained injury but not baby when SUV crashed through window
+Mom sustained an injury but not a baby when SUV crashed through a window

-When a group of people enjoy the hospitality of a restaurant, none of them expect to be injured by a vehicle.
-This was exactly what happened to a group of four adults and a toddler who were seated at a table next to a window of a North Carolina restaurant.
+When a group of people enjoys the hospitality of a restaurant, none of them expect to be injured by a vehicle.
+This was exactly what happened to a group of four adults and a toddler who was seated at a table next to a window of a North Carolina restaurant.
 To everybody’s surprise, the 13-month-old child suffered no injury.

 One of the men in the group described how he saw the SUV approaching and that it even seemed to accelerate as it came straight at them.
 The first reaction of all the victims was to look for the toddler.
 They were amazed to find that a chair had fallen over the child and protected him from the SUV that came to rest on top of the chair.